You definitely want these Maple and Rosemary Brown Butter Pecans in your life...

 - 4 teaspoons fresh rosemary leaves minced, divided

-- Add maple syrup, Worcestershire sauce and garlic salt..
-Stir gently to coat, then sprinkle with sea salt and 2 teaspoons of the minced rosemary.
+Add maple syrup, Worcestershire sauce and garlic salt and stir.
+Add the pecans and stir gently to coat, then sprinkle with sea salt and 2 teaspoons of the minced rosemary.
 Transfer pecans to prepared sheet pan and spread to a single layer.

 * I used plastic wrap to cover the bowl with success but a reader reported that her plastic wrap melted so I amended the recipe to use a plate instead.